-As part of our current Airspace and Future Operations consultation, we are consulting on a proposed short-term change to the way that some aircraft arrive at Heathrow.
-This is known as Independent Parallel Approaches (or “IPA”) and involves some new arrival routes into Heathrow from the holding stacks.
+As part of our Airspace and Future Operations consultation we consulted on a proposed short-term change to the way some aircraft arrive at Heathrow.
+This is known as Independent Parallel Approaches (or 'IPA') and involves some new arrival routes into Heathrow from the holding stacks.
 Some of these flight paths could overfly areas that are not affected by Heathrow arrivals today.

 We submitted these design principles to the CAA on 3 December 2018 which were approved by the CAA at the end of December 2018.

 Our submission and all supporting appendices are available on the CAA website and can also be found below: